duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 # My First Goodie Instant Answer!

-This is a quick start tutorial designed to teach about Goodie Instant Answers.
-You'll be making and submitting your first Instant Answer to the DuckDuckHack project.
-In order to get moving quickly, we'll be using a web based IDE, [Codio](https://codio.com), along with a pre-configured DuckDuckHack environment.
+*First and foremost, we'd like you to know that we're here to help.
+If you have any questions or frustration during this process, email us at **open@duckduckgo.com** and we'll help you out!*

+This is a quick-start tutorial designed to give an overview of the instant answer process in a short amount of time.
 This tutorial assumes zero knowledge and walks you through every step required.
 No guesswork needed!

-**Note:** If you have any questions, comment or concerns, please feel free to email us at **open@duckduckgo.com**
+To skip ahead to the regular (non-quick start) tutorial.
+[Click here](https://duck.co/duckduckhack/goodie_basic_tutorial).

 ## Before We Get Going...